MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks/baseline-aks-content.md

 ### Test with simulations and forced failovers

 Ensure reliability through forced failover testing with simulated outages such as bring down a node, bringing down all AKS resources in a particular zone to simulate a zonal failure, or bringing down an external dependency.
+Azure Chaos Studio can also be leverage to simulate various types of outages in Azure and on the cluster.

+For more information, see [Azure Chaos Studio](/azure/chaos-studio/chaos-studio-overview).

 ## Monitor and collect metrics